 Time-Oriented.
 Listeners demonstrate time-oriented preferences when they: let others know how much time they have to listen or tell others how long they have to meet.

 The Listener Preference Profile is a way for you to learn more about your own preferences as well as the preferences of others.
-For more information and/or to take the Listener Preference Profile, please see our products.
+For more information about listening preferences, contact Kittie Watson.